apitoolkit/testkit/README.md

     - exists: $.resp.json.user.token
 ```

-In this example, Testkit performs a POST request to the API URL specified in the environment variable `APIURL`.
+In this example, `testkit` performs a POST request to the API URL specified in the environment variable `APIURL`.
 The user information for registration is taken from the environment variables `EMAIL`, `PASSWORD`, and `USERNAME`, allowing for easy customization and reusability of the test script across different environments.

 ## Contributing and Help